7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Palmizana

-To properly take in Zagreb, Dubrovnik, and Split, you’d need at least two or three days in each one.
+To properly explore Zagreb, Dubrovnik, and Split, you’d need at least 2 or 3 days.

 And these are just the main cities.
 Aside from that, there are several national parks worth visiting, hundreds of islands, and a string of beautiful beaches — not to mention towns you’ve never heard of with illustrious pasts and architecture (plus the tourist sights) to match.